Reading Order

 Where can I find content warnings?

-Every series has its own dedicated content warnings page: Girl Games, Kingdom of Immortal Lovers, and Deals of Dark Desire.
+Every published series has its own dedicated content warnings page: Girl Games, Kingdom of Immortal Lovers, and Deals of Dark Desire.
+Empire of Ruin content warnings will publish with the books.
 Read them.
 Ruby writes dark and steamy — knowing what you're walking into is part of the deal.

 Are these books standalones or one big series?